Long Term Substitute Teacher jobs at Erie 2-Chautauqua-Cattaraugus BOCES - 139 jobs

 Skills, Knowledge and Abilities

-SKILLS are required to perform multiple, technical tasks with a need to occasionally upgrade skills in order to meet changing job conditions.
-Specific skill based competencies required to satisfactorily perform the functions of the job include: operating standard office equipment; preparing, managing, and maintaining accurate records; adhering to safety practices and procedures; administering first aid; analyzing data; applying assessment instruments; using curriculum and instructional techniques.
+SKILLS are required to perform multiple, highly complex, technical tasks with a need to occasionally upgrade skills in order to meet changing job conditions.
+Specific skill-based competencies required to satisfactorily perform the functions of the job include: applying assessment instruments; operating standard office equipment including using pertinent software applications; and preparing and maintaining accurate records.

 Responsibility

-Responsibilities include: working under limited supervision following standardized practices and/or methods; leading, guiding, and/or coordinating others; operating within a defined budget.
-Utilization of some resources from other work units may be required to perform the job's functions.
-There is a continual opportunity to have some impact on the organization's services.
+Responsibilities include: working under limited superv1s1on using standardized practices and/or methods; directing other persons within a small work unit; and tracking budget expenditures.
+Utilization of some resources from other work units is often required to perform the job's functions.
+There is some opportunity to significantly impact the organization's services.

-The usual and customary methods of performing the job's functions require the following physical demands: significant lifting, carrying, pushing, and/or pulling, significant stooping, kneeling, crouching, and/or crawling and significant fine finger dexterity.
-Generally the job requires 40% sitting, 10% walking, and 50% standing.
-The job is performed under minimal temperature variations and under conditions with some exposure to risk of injury and/or illness.
+The usual and customary methods of performing the job's functions require the following physical demands: occasional lifting, carrying, pushing, and/or pulling; some stooping, kneeling, crouching, and/or crawling; and significant fine finger dexterity.
+Generally the job requires 50% sitting, 40% walking, and 10% standing.
+The job is performed under conditions with some exposure to risk of injury and/or illness and in a clean atmosphere.

 Wyoming jobs